Our values fuel our actions, emotions, and behavior.

 Values are tied in with ethics and morals; they guide our judgment and prepare us to choose actions according to their consequences.

 The human value system serves self-exploration, self-enhancement, and self-recognition.
-Values are “freely chosen, verbally constructed consequences of ongoing, dynamic, evolving patterns of activity, which establish predominant reinforcers for actions that are intrinsic in engagement in the valued behavioral pattern itself” (Wilson and DuFrene, 2009).
+Values are “freely chosen, verbally constructed consequences of ongoing, dynamic, evolving patterns of activity, which establish predominant reinforcers for actions that are intrinsic in engagement in the valued behavioral pattern itself” (Wilson & DuFrene, 2009, p.
+66).

 Psychologists believe in the transformative power of values.
 Studies have shown that ethics and values can change our inner world and alter the way we perceive and react to stimuli.
 For example, a person who has regard for honesty will genuinely reflect the same in his actions.
 He is less likely to engage in behaviors such as lying, stealing, cheating, or using any unfair means to accomplish his goals.